coxdn/binance-p2p-telegram-bot-monitor/README.md

 python main.py <YOUR_TELEGRAM_BOT_TOKEN>
 ```

-The bot will guide you through setting up monitoring by user nickname or rate/price.
+The bot will guide you through setting up monitoring by user nickname or price.

 ## Notes